Market briefs

 [End of transcript]

-Watch the video above as Chris Hyzy, Chief Investment Officer for Merrill and Bank of America Private Bank, shares perspectives on these and other pressing issues with head of Portfolio Strategy Marci McGregor.
+Watch the video above as Chris Hyzy, Chief Investment Officer for Merrill and Bank of America Private Bank, shares perspectives on these and other pressing issues with head of Portfolio Strategy, Marci McGregor.

 Check back here for frequent updates on markets and the economy and tune in to the CIO's Market Update audiocast series for latest CIO insights.